Find out more about emergency accommodation options if you’re experiencing family or domestic violence, are homeless or at risk of becoming homeless

 - need to move into a nursing or care home

-If you’ve been impacted by coronavirus and want to terminate your lease early, you can apply to the NCAT to end the lease if:
+If you’ve been impacted by coronavirus and want to end your lease early, you can apply to the NCAT lease if:

 - your landlord has refused to participate in a formal rent negotiation process through NSW Fair Trading, or